Axxession/fabric/docs/design/access-domain-overview.md

 - Access Control does not own approvals or package requests.
 - Access Catalog does not own native PACS objects or PACS assignments.
 - Access Catalog does not own requirement policy or evidence.
-- Contractors does not own identity linkage, enforcement zones, or compliance policy.
+- Contractors does not own identity linkage, requirement policy, grant-attached requirements, or grant compliance state.
 - Credential Management does not own access items or packages.
 - Employees and Visitors do not own automatic access package grant rules.